citizenfx/natives/HUD/SetBlipCategory.md

 7 = "Other Players" category, also shows distance in legend 10 = "Property" category
 11 = "Owned Property" category
+12 - 133 = Custom named categories
+134 - 254 = Custom unnamed categories
 ```
-Any other value behaves like `index = 1`, `index` wraps around after 255
+`index` wraps around after 255.

-Blips with categories `7`, `10` or `11` will all show under the specific categories listing in the map legend, regardless of sprite or name.
+Blips with categories `7`, `10`, `11` or `12 - 254` (custom categories) will all show under the specific categories listing in the map legend, regardless of sprite or name.

 **Legend entries**